szczyglis-dev/py-gpt/README.md

 **Agent and experts**

+**General**

+- `Display a tray notification when the goal is achieved.`: If enabled, a notification will be displayed after goal achieved / finished run.

+**Llama-index Agents**

+- `Max steps (per iteration)` - Max steps is one iteration before goal achieved

+- `Max evaluation steps in loop` - Maximum evaluation steps to achieve the final result, set 0 to infinity

+- `Verbose` - enables verbose mode.

+**Legacy**

 - `Sub-mode for agents`: Sub-mode to use in Agent mode (chat, completion, langchain, llama_index, etc.).
 Default: chat.

 - `Sub-mode for experts`: Sub-mode to use in Experts mode (chat, completion, langchain, llama_index, etc.).
 Default: chat.

 - `Index to use`: Only if sub-mode is llama_index (Chat with files), choose the index to use in both Agent and Expert modes.

-- `Display a tray notification when the goal is achieved.`: If enabled, a notification will be displayed after goal achieved / finished run.

 **Accessibility**